ministate/ministate/README.md

 ### `@subscribe(app)`

-Subscribe your React components to your Ministate instances so that your components are automatically rerendered when your state change.
+Subscribe your React components to your Ministate instances so that your components are automatically rerendered when state change.

 Example: